 James Ford Bell Library Research Fellowships2015 Research Fellowships

-The James Ford Bell Library offers two short-term fellowships to facilitate research in its premier collection of rare books, maps, manuscripts, and archival collections documenting the history and impact of international trade prior to ca. 1800.
-The Bell Library Short-Term Fellowship and The William Reese Company Fellowship in the Print Culture of the Americas.
-Both fellowships use the same application process and evaluation criteria.
+The James Ford Bell Library offers three short-term fellowships to facilitate research in its premier collection of rare books, maps, manuscripts, and archival collections documenting the history and impact of international trade prior to ca. 1800.
+The Bell Library Short-Term Fellowship, The Sixteenth Century Society and Conference Fellowship, and The William Reese Company Fellowship in the Print Culture of the Americas.
+All fellowships use the same application process and evaluation criteria.
 Specific eligibility criteria are listed below in the fellowship descriptions.

 The Bell Library Short-Term Fellowship

 Description:For 2015, one fellowship will be awarded to a visiting scholar from outside Minnesota; the stipend of $1,000 will be awarded to defray costs of travel, room and board, digital scans, and other expenses related to research in our collection.
 There are no subject restrictions to this fellowship; any topic for which materials can be found in the Bell collection is eligible.

 Requirements:The fellowship is open to all scholars, including independent scholars, who have been awarded a Ph.D. prior to the application deadline.
 Current Minnesota residents are ineligible.
 A minimum residency of two weeks is required.
 The final research product (e.g., journal article, book, documentary film, etc.) must acknowledge the Library's support and be deposited with the University Libraries.
 A brief report on your research must be submitted within 30 days of completion of your residency.

 NEW THIS YEAR: The Sixteenth Century Society and Conference Fellowship